-1979 - Agency founded: Lee Carlson Center for Mental Health and Well-Being (then known as Central Center for Family Resources) was founded as a community mental health and 501c(3) charitable organization serving Anoka County.
-(Our early focus was school support groups for at-risk youth.)
+1979 - Agency founded: The Lee Carlson Center for Mental Health and Well-Being (then known as the Central Center for Family Resources) was founded as a community mental health and 501c(3) charitable organization serving Anoka County, with an early focus on school support groups for at-risk youth.

-1984 - Program launched for adults with serious & persistent mental illness: Under the agency umbrella, a drop-in-center for adults with serious & persistent mental illness called Bridgeview opened its doors in Fridley at Islands of Peace Park.
+1984 - Program launched for adults with serious & persistent mental illness: Under the agency umbrella, a drop-in-center (Bridgeview) for adults with serious & persistent mental illness opened its doors in Fridley at Islands of Peace Park.

 1990 - Child Psychiatry added: To fill a growing demand, the agency added Child & Adolescent Psychiatrists to the team.